 With that, we come to the end of the factors which will help one determine which is the best printer on the market currently, or to be specific which printers are the best printers for graphic designers.

 Now we have done the legwork for you and made a list of the best printers of 2019.
 Here they are:

 #1 The Canon Pixma iP8720 Inkjet Printer

-- With a 6-color ink system including gray ink and 9600 x 2400 maximum color dpi, the results are incredible quality and amazing detail in your black &...
+- With a 6 color ink system including gray ink and 9600 x 2400 maximum color dots per inch, the results are incredible quality and amazing detail in...